Skip to Main Content

 • Access information: Where and how your data can be accessed by other researchers

-• Information about the file: Data type, file type, file format and software (including version), size, data processing scripts and algorithms used to transform data where relevant.
+• Data type, file type, file format and software (including version), size, data processing scripts and algorithms used to transform data where relevant.

-• Information about the variables: Names, labels and descriptions of variables, their values, a description of derived variables etc. Variable labels should be brief and indicate the unit of measurement if appropriate.
+• Variable names, labels and descriptions of variables, their values, a description of derived variables etc. Variable labels should be brief and indicate the unit of measurement if appropriate.

-• Information about the file: Data type, file type, file format and software (including version), size, information on processing or preparation of the file such as approach to anonymisation of text
+• Data type, file type, file format and software (including version), size, information on processing or preparation of the file such as approach to anonymisation of text

-• Information about the interview: relevant contextual information about the interview/focus group with due consideration for participant confidentiality.
+• Relevant contextual information about the interview/focus group with due consideration for participant confidentiality.

 Knowing what metadata to capture to make your data as useful as possible can be a challenge.
 But many disciplinary communities have a formal standard, i.e. an agreed method for documenting data from that discipline.
 The value of following a metadata standard when you create your documentation is that you can be confident that you are providing the essential information with your data to maximise it's re-use potential.